golang/go/gopls/doc/advanced.md

 ```

 For building gopls with type parameter support, it is recommended that you
 build gopls at tip.
-External APIs are under active development on the
+External APIs are under active development on the Go
-Go `master` branch, so building gopls at tip minimizes the chances of
+`master` branch, so building gopls at tip minimizes the chances of a build
-a build failure.
+failure.
+You will also need to update the `go` directive in your `go.mod`
+file to refer to `go 1.18` to use generics.

 Build and install the latest **unstable** version of `gopls` following
 [the instruction](#installing-unreleased-versions).